Radian Group Inc. (RDN) Shares Up Despite Recent Market Volatility

 RDN’s Market Performance

-The stock of Radian Group Inc. (RDN) has seen a 7.41% increase in the past week, with a 1.08% rise in the past month, and a 20.61% gain in the past quarter.
-The volatility ratio for the week is 2.00%, and the volatility levels for the past 30 days are at 2.34% for RDN.
-The simple moving average for the last 20 days is 5.39% for RDN stock, with a simple moving average of 12.68% for the last 200 days.
+RDN’s stock has seen a 6.42% increase for the week, with a 2.07% rise in the past month and a 23.16% gain in the past quarter.
+The volatility ratio for the week is 2.58%, and the volatility levels for the past 30 days are at 2.36% for Radian Group Inc. The simple moving average for the last 20 days is 3.25% for RDN stock, with a simple moving average of 10.45% for the last 200 days.

 Analysts’ Opinion of RDN